yasv98/movies-api/README.md

 # movies-api

-## Local Development
+## Running locally

-Run `make test-db-build` first to create a test datbase and then run `make movies-api` to start the service locally via Docker.
+Run `make test-db-build` first to create a test database and then run `make movies-api-build` to start the service.

 ## Integration tests